 Appliance Recycling: $50

-It depends on where you live and what type of panels you're installing.
+It depends on your home's location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Bellefontaine, your best time to install solar panels is in the spring and fall.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Bellefontaine amount to $1,282.

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
+It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Bellefontaine gets quite a bit of sunlight per day, so an average payback period could last up to 14.1 years per 5 kW of capacity.